MostlyAdequate/mostly-adequate-guide/exercises/README.md

 npm run ch04
 ```

+Remember to first install node dependencies being at the recommended node version of the project.
+More on this on [the main README of the project](../README.md#about-the-nodejs-version).

 Alternatively, you can also have a peak at the corresponding solution file: in this case
 `solution_a.js`.